RosettaDrone/rosettadrone/README.md

 *** IMPORTANT SAFETY NOTE *** Due to imperfect translation between DJI and Mavlink, props may begin spinning at unexpected times.
 Always treat props as if they are live.
 Use Rosetta Drone's "safety" feature, which *should* prevent the drone from acknowledging unexpected GCS arm or takeoff commands.

 The user assumes all responsibility for prevention of harm or damage.
 This is an evolving, experimental app.
 See "Known issues" below before use.

+Download the Android .APK from the [Releases](https://github.com/jacobsenmd/rosettadrone/releases) tab.

 # Features